-Checking distribution ... all packages match checksums '''
+Checking distribution ... all packages match checksums

-- 4. Read the Ivanti End User License Agreement.
-If you agree with these terms, type accept at the prompt. - 5.
-When prompted, specify a destination directory for the Traffic Manager software or use the default destination directory (/usr/local/zeus). - You can install the Traffic Manager software anywhere on your file system, but you must not install it in the same directory as any other Traffic Manager products.
+5. When prompted, specify a destination directory for the Traffic Manager software or use the default destination directory (/usr/local/zeus).

+You can install the Traffic Manager software anywhere on your file system, but you must not install it in the same directory as any other Traffic Manager products.
 The Traffic Manager software installation directory is called \$ZEUSHOME.